$J$-equations and deformed Hermitian-Yang-Mills equations on holomorphic submersions: Introduction

 \begin{theorem} In Setup \ref{setup}, if the pair $([\omega_X + k \omega_B], [\chi])$ is $J$-nef for $ k \gg 0$, then the pair $([\omega_b], [\chi_b])$ is $J$-nef for all $ b \in B$.
 In addition, if the restriction $\omega_b$ is a solution of the $J_{\chi_b}$-equation or $\pi^*(\pi_B(\omega_X)_\mathcal{H}) = (\omega_X)_\mathcal{H} $, then the pair $([\omega_B], [\pi_B\left(\chi_\mathcal{H}\right)])$ is also $J$-nef. \end{theorem}

-The calculation also shows that if one has a uniform upper bound of a solution of the $J$-equation on a total space, then there exists a solution of the $J$-equation on a base (see Remark \ref{rem:collapsing}).
-This might be related to the work \cite{GPT}, where they showed the $L^\infty$ estimate for the solutions of the family of Hessian equations with a certain structural condition.
+The calculation also shows that if one has a uniform upper bound of a solution of the $J$-equation on the total space, then there exists a solution of the $J$-equation on a base (see Remark \ref{rem:collapsing}).
+This might be related to the work \cite{GPT}, where they showed the $L^\infty$ estimate for solutions of a family of Hessian equations with a certain structural condition.

+Furthermore, we prove similar theorems for the deformed Hermitian-Yang-Mills (dHYM, for short) equation.
+On an $n$-dimensional compact K{\"a}hler manifold $(X,\chi)$ with a closed real $(1,1)$-form $\omega$, the dHYM$_\chi$ equation is given by